 Dropbox Paper works seamlessly with a Google Doc and (of course) Dropbox.
 Its capabilities for sharing, syncing, and organizing are top-notch.

-Dropbox Paper does lose something when it comes to collaboration, as it doesn’t allow you to save different versions of the same document.
+Dropbox Paper is not as smooth when it comes to collaboration, as it doesn’t allow you to save different versions of the same document.

 Sticky Note applications are simple and effective ways to set reminders or create to-do lists.